Celestial Atlas

 John Herschel

-A 13th-magnitude planetary nebula in Lupus (RA 16 01 21.0, Dec -34 32 37)
+A magnitude 12.9 planetary nebula in Lupus (RA 16 01 21.1, Dec -34 32 36)

-As is usual for such nebulae, the central star is a white dwarf; but in this case it is also a close binary, with a red giant companion.
+Physical Information: As is usual for such nebulae, the central star is a white dwarf; but in this case it is also a close binary, with a red giant companion.
 As a result of the orbital motion of the pair, the system varies in brightness over a period of 0.528 days, which would normally correspond to an identical orbital period; but spectroscopic studies show that the actual orbital period is twice as long.
 The difference is interpreted as being due to the larger star having expanded until it fills its Roche lobe (the point at which any further expansion would result in material being torn away by the other star), and as a result, having an ellipsoidal shape which alters the brightness of the system according to how the ellipsoid is turned relative to our line of sight.
 The apparent size of the nebula is 0.9 by 0.6 arcmin; apparently nothing else is available.

 DSS image of region near planetary nebula NGC 6026

-Discovered (Mar 20, 1882) by
+Discovered (Mar 20, 1882) by douard Stephan

-A compact group of galaxies in Serpens
+A compact group of galaxies in Serpens (RA 15 59 12.3, Dec +20 45 51)

-NGC 6027, or "Seyfert's Sextet", is a compact group of four galaxies, a part torn from one of them as a result of their gravitational interaction, and a background galaxy.
+Physical Information: NGC 6027, or "Seyfert's Sextet", is a compact group of four galaxies, a part torn from one of them as a result of their gravitational interaction, and a background galaxy.
 When noted by Carl Seyfert in 1951, it was the most compact group of galaxies discovered to date.
-The individual galaxies range from 25 to 50 thousand light years across, and the whole group occupies a region only about the size of our Milky Way galaxy.
-The four interacting galaxies and their distorted extensions have recessional velocities ranging from 4015 to 4480 km/sec, which corresponds to a distance of about 200 million light years.
-The background galaxy (NGC 6027d in the listing below) has a recessional velocity of 19815 km/sec, which corresponds to a distance of 850 million light years (see its separate listing for more about that).
-In the labeled image below and the discussion of individual galaxies which follow this listing, the labels correspond to those used by Seyfert; but various references use different listings, so "A" in one list may not correspond to "A" in another, and in fact normally does not.
-As a result, alternative listings such as their PGC designations are the only way to be sure which galaxy is being discussed, and it is quite possible that the confusion in identification with even those listings (as noted in the individual entries below) may mean that data stated as corresonding to one member of the Sextet may actually be those for another member.
+The individual galaxies range from 25 to 50 thousand light-years across, and the whole group occupies a region only about the size of our Milky Way galaxy.
+The four interacting galaxies and their distorted extensions have recessional velocities ranging from 4000 to 4570 km/sec (the "peculiar velocities" of the galaxies, meaning the difference between their average recessional velocity and their individual velocities, represent actual radial motions of the galaxies relative to each other).
+Based on an average recessional velocity of about 4255 km/sec (and H0 = 70 km/sec/Mpc), the group's distance is about 195 to 200 million light-years, in reasonable agreement with widely varying redshift-independent distance estimates of about 155 to 325 million light-years.
+The background galaxy (NGC 6027d in the listing below) has a recessional velocity of 19815 km/sec, which corresponds to a distance of about 855 million light-years (see its separate listing for more about that).
 It is believed that over a period of several billion years, the interacting members of NGC 6027 will collide with each other over and over, until they finally merge into a single galaxy.

 SDSS image of region near NGC 6027, also known as Seyfert's Sextet